 Students can check machine availability using Circuit View.
 Simply select which laundry room you would like to use to see which machines are free.

-Always put irons and ironing boards back in place after use.
 There are baskets provided for any missing clothing items that are left behind.
-Please respect other students by keeping the shared laundries clean and tidy.
+Please respect other students by emptying the lint from the dryer after each use and by rinsing heavily soiled clothing items in the sinks provided prior to washing.
+Please keep the shared laundries clean and tidy.

-7. FOOD
+8.7 FOOD

-Good value food is available from 0th to 9th Weeks inclusive.
+Good value food is available from 0th to 9th weeks inclusive.
 Options for breakfast, lunch and dinner are open daily.
-A new College Catering Guide will be published at the start of Michaelmas 2023.

 Breakfast, lunch and dinner are not available out of term, but all graduate accommodation has kitchen facilities.